Creative & Education Hawaii (HI) Rank #1 of 50

 90th Percentile $166,260

 The largest employment areas for chefs in Hawaii include Honolulu, Pearl City, Hilo, and Kailua.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Chef in Hawaii